 Build & Calibration Guide

-Consolidated instructions for printing, assembly, wiring, and physical validation of the dual-arm XLeRobot-Pro platform.
+Consolidated instructions for assembly, wiring, and physical validation of the dual-arm XLeRobot-Pro platform.
+3D-printing files and print settings live on the Components page.

 1. Build Overview